hansung080/gchain/README.md

 # gChain
-UTXO and PoW based blockchain
+Simple blockchain with UTXO and PoW